Brooke Candy: 2014–2017: Breakthrough, Opulence, and major-label releases

 In late 2013, Candy caught singer and songwriter Sia's attention, and was contacted via Instagram with the purpose of writing one song for her.
 Sia eventually ended up executive producing Candy's debut EP, helping her to get a record contract and to find, in Sia's words: "[a] decent, nice, honest management, and [to] help [her] make the art [she] want to make from a place of positive mental health and love".

 Candy eventually signed with RCA Records in February 2014.
 "Opulence", co-written with Sia and produced by Diplo, was her first single with the label.
-The first single was performed on April 3, 2014, at Nicola Formichetti's debut Diesel fashion show on Venice.
-It was later released on April 22, 2014, as digital download along the premiere of its official music video directed by Steven Klein and styled by Formichetti.
+Candy performed it on April 3, 2014, at Nicola Formichetti's debut Diesel fashion show on Venice before releasing it on April 22, 2014, for digital download along with its official music video directed by Steven Klein and styled by Formichetti.
 The video explores the theme of "freaks," a concept that was conceived by Candy and Formichetti at a drag bar in Tokyo.
 It features transgender women, drag queens, and gay men who are friends with Candy.
 "We're all freaks and outcasts, and this was meant to empower them," Candy said.
-Formichetti, Candy and Klein worked on a V Magazine shoot that led to Steven Klein directing "Opulence".
+Formichetti, Candy and Klein worked on a V Magazine shoot that led to Steven Klein directing "Opulence," the music video to the eponymous lead single from Candy's debut EP.
+It was released on May 6, 2014 to praise from critics.

-Candy's debut EP Opulence featuring the title track as the lead single, was released on May 6, 2014.
-The EP was generally praised by critics.
-Kevin Apaza from Direct Lyrics described it as "five songs featuring hard-hitting synths, fierce and risqué lyrics, and a swagger by Brooke that can’t be duplicated.
-She’s making us excited about female rappers again.
-There just have to be more options than Nicki or Iggy!".
-Ashley Emma NG from Best Fan also praised the project saying "Opulence brings a fresh sound that is all Brook[e] Candy.
-Some may not understand her lascivious and unconventional attitude, but you can’t help but respect her hustle.
-Her confidence is indestructible, and not once does it come off as cocky."